-Thanks to the rich context representation of Deep Learning (DL), DRL was proposed as a combination of RL and DL and has been achieved rapid developments.
-Under DRL, the aforementioned value and policy can be expressed by a neural network, which allows to deal with a continuous state or action that is hard for a table representation.
-Similar to RL, DRL can be categorized into model-based algorithms and model-free algorithms which will be introduced in this section.
-In this section, we first briefly introduce DL in Subsection 3.1, then we detail DRL in Subsections 3.2 and 3.3 that correspond to model-free DRL algorithms and model-based DRL algorithms, respectively.
+Thanks to the rich context representation of Deep Learning (DL), DRL was proposed as a combination of RL and DL and has achieved rapid developments.
+Under DRL, the aforementioned value and policy can be expressed by a neural network, which allows to deal with a continuous state or action Lee et al. (2018); Masson et al. (2016) that is hard for a table represen-